Eoin-Lernihan/Theory-of-Algorithms-assessment/README.md

 A Python function that solves the bounded Post Correspondence Problem called boundPCPSolve that get all the possible paths, go thourgh each paths it solve it? if not start again.

 ### Countdown Numbers Game
+ Overview, explanation and discussion of the complexity of the Countdown Numbers Game.
+2 python function, first creating the a random set of numbers and goal used for the countdown game and a second one to run through
 ## Overall Refernces